ming-chu/KCUIKit/README.md

 ## Author

-Kenneth Chu, kennth.chu@gmail.com
+Ming Chu, ming.chu@vegantell.com

 ## License

-KCTesting is available under the MIT license.
+KCUIKitt is available under the MIT license.
 See the LICENSE file for more info.